amenoyoya/aula/README.md

     compile     compile Lua / Teal code to byte-code
             Usage:          $ aula compile <input_lua_script_file> <output_byte_code_file>
             Description:    Aula will compile <input_lua_script_file> to <output_byte_code_file>
-    lune        execute LuneScript CLI
-            Help:           $ aula lune help
     test        execute test codes
             Usage:          $ aula test [directory (default: ./)]
-            Description:    Aula will execute test script files like "*_test.lua", "*_test.tl", "*_test.lns" in the <directory> and the sub directories
+            Description:    Aula will execute test script files like "*_test.lua", "*_test.tl" in the <directory> and the sub directories

 The script file will be executed:
-    If the "main.lua" file exists at the directory containing Aula: execute a plain Lua script file Or if the "main.sym" file exists at the directory containing Aula: execute a compiled Lua byte-code file Or if the "main.tl" file exists at the directory containing Aula: execute a Teal script file Or if the "main.lns" file exists at the directory containing Aula: execute a LuneScript file Or if the command line arguments[1] is "*.lua" file: execute a plain Lua script file Or if the command line arguments[1] is "*.sym" file: execute a ompiled Lua byte-code file Or if the command line arguments[1] is "*.tl" file: execute a Teal script file Or if the command line arguments[1] is "*.lns" file: execute a LuneScript file
+    If the "main.lua" file exists at the directory containing Aula: execute a plain Lua script file Or if the "main.sym" file exists at the directory containing Aula: execute a compiled Lua byte-code file Or if the "main.tl" file exists at the directory containing Aula: execute a Teal script file Or if the command line arguments[1] is "*.lua" file: execute a plain Lua script file Or if the command line arguments[1] is "*.sym" file: execute a ompiled Lua byte-code file Or if the command line arguments[1] is "*.tl" file: execute a Teal script file

 Aula will be executed as interactive-mode if there are no commands and script files.